ColemanGariety/retinafy/README.md

 Retinafy is also a jQuery plugin, meaning it can be re-executed anywhere.
 This allows up to retinafy images at events such as a specific time, or after a click, etc.

+Retinafy also has built-in retina detection and will return true if you're on a retina display.

 How do I use it?
 ================